NotOnAClient/uno-console/README.md

 Console/text based online multiplayer Uno game written with Python.

 # How to use
 Using this app is self explanatory.
 Enter the number of the card that you want to play.
+Type "draw" to draw a card.

 # Build
 You can build the client using `Pyinstaller` using this command: